-The aim of this site is to preserve the history of No. 35 Squadron (RAF), from its earliest beginnings during World War I, through to its latest disbandment in 1982.
+The aim of this site is to preserve the history of No. 35 Squadron and to ensure that all who served with the squadron, from its earliest beginnings during World War I, through to its latest disbandment in 1982, are always remembered.

 The history can only be compiled with the help of people, like yourself, who have an interest in the squadron.

-If you have any information or copies of photographs or documents that could be included in the archive and/or published on the website, please get in touch via the e-mail link on this page or via the COMMENTS page.
+If you have any corrections, comments or information, or if you have copies of photographs or documents that could be included in the archive and/or published on the website, please get in touch via the CONTACT US page

 I look forward to hearing from you.